appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 In the steps below, we will create 2 base images named vm01 and vm02.

 :::tip
-The VM01 base image is derived from our base image, and subsequently, the VM02 base image is created from the VM01 base image.
+The VM01 base image is derived from our base image, and subsequently, the VM02 base image will be created from the VM01 base image.

 This approach eliminates the need to redo all the configurations applied to VM01 when setting up VM02, ensuring efficiency and consistency across both virtual machines.
 :::